DisneyAladdin/Autonomous-Navigation-System/README.md

 OutputFile : test2.text (Trajectory of the autonomous navigation)

+# Usage
+0. connect the DGPS

+1. Compile and execute DGPS.c

+2. Complie and execute navigation.c

 # Algorithm
 1. The mobile robot achives the autonomous navigation by approaching the targets(waypoints) from start to the goal